kaspth/active_job-performs/README.md

 ### Usage with `ActiveRecord::AssociatedObject`

-The [`ActiveRecord::AssociatedObject`](https://github.com/kaspth/active_record-associated_object) gem also implements `GlobalID::Identification`, so you can do this too:
+The [`ActiveRecord::AssociatedObject`](https://github.com/kaspth/active_record-associated_object) gem also implements `GlobalID::Identification`, so you use `performs` exactly like you would on Active Records:

 ```ruby
 class Post::Publisher < ActiveRecord::AssociatedObject